Elephants need our help. Now! All ivory markets are a threat to the lives of elephants, and to stop the killing these markets must be shut down.

 In an effort to raise awareness and achieve this goal, the Wildlife Conservation Society is attempting to break the Guinness World Record for the most origami elephants displayed.

-The Wildlife Conservation Society goal is to reach 35,000 folded paper elephants, which is the same number of elephants killed each year.
+UPDATE: The Wildlife Conservation Society’s goal to reach 35,000 folded paper elephants, which is the same number of elephants killed each year, was reached in November of 2016.
+Read about it HERE.

 Tips and Suggestions to Make the Origami Elephant